jxm033f/esp32-locker/README.md

 # Module 2: Secret Locker
 COMS BC 3930

-Through this module, I created an interactive locker that allows you to unlock a secret box if given the correct password.
+Through this module, I created an interactive locker that allows you to unlock a secret box if given the correct password based on a custom code.
 The locker has 5 modes, which allow for different functions to occur depending on the state.
-Both the Raspberry Pi and ESP32 are used for this module.
-Unlike Module 1, the Raspberry Pi is only used for its power source as the whole program is being runned through the ESP32.
+Both the Raspberry Pi and ESP32 are used for this module where they communicate through Serial to share information back and forth.

 ## Materials:
 - Raspberry Pi